TOMToolkit/tom_lt/README.md

 - Performing multiple instrument observations in one scheduled Group
 - Defocussing or manual dither / offset patterns
 - Manual Cassegrain rotation to achieve specific sky angles
-- More specific aquisition routines for SPRAT or FRODOspec
+- More specific acquisition routines for SPRAT or FRODOspec

-#### Future extentions to the module will enable, in order of planned implementation;
+#### Future extensions to the module will enable, in order of planned implementation;
 - Cancelling of previously submitted observations
 - Checking of an observations status and whether dataproducts are ready
 - Ability to pull dataproducts directly into the TOMToolkit for reduction